HandsOnDataViz/book/introduction/what.md

-# What is dataviz?
+# What is data visualization?

-To come. . . (define with an interactive gallery)
+To come. . . a conceptual definition. . . with an interactive gallery of examples to illustrate key points.